-i. the requirements of Parts G 1, G3(2) and G3(3) will apply to any greenhouse which receives a hot or cold water supply from a source shared with or located inside a dwelling ii. the requirements of Parts G1, G3(2) and G3(3) will apply to any small detached building falling within Class VI of Schedule 2 and any extension falling within Class VII of Schedule 2 (which includes conservatories under 30m in area) which receives a hot or cold water supply shared with or located inside any building that is subject to the Regulations.
+- i. the requirements of Parts G 1, G3(2) and G3(3) hot or cold water supply from a source shared with or located inside a dwelling - ii. the requirements of Parts G1, G3(2) and G3(3) will apply to any small detached building falling within Class 6 of Schedule 2 and any extension falling within Class 7 of Schedule 2 (which includes conservatories under 30m2 in area) which receives a hot or cold water supply shared with or located inside any building that is subject to the Regulations.